cfree14/marineregions/README.md

-# Marine regions and other marine GIS data
+# Marine regions and other GIS data for the ocean

 ## Overview